It is estimated that around 10% of children starting school in the UK will have Speech, Language and Communication Needs (SLCN).

 If you have any concerns about your child's emotional well-being, please contact your child's teacher, SENCO, Speech Therapist or GP.

 Hi.
 I'm Sarah.

 I founded SLCN Stories following the first lockdown of 2020.

 I know first-hand how difficult it can be for both children and parents when your child struggles with speech and language.
+My own son was diagnosed with a severe speech disorder when he was 4 years old .
 Every day I am inspired by how hard my young son works, his resilience and determination, and to appreciate each success, no matter how small or big.